Rhadow/CTF_Writeups/writeups/vulnhub/fristileak_1.3/README.md

 /sisi
 /beer

-Since all subdirectories and box name are drinks, it's easy to guess `/fristy` to be a subdirectories too.
+Since all subdirectories and box name are drinks, it's easy to guess `/fristy` to be a subdirectory too.

 ## Exploit